biosimulators/Biosimulators_simulator_template/README.md

 # Template repository for a command-line program and Dockerfile for a BioSimulators-compliant simulator

-This repository provides template Python code for building a BioSimulators-compliant command-line interface for a biosimulation tool and a Dockerfile for building a BioSimulators-compliant container for the tool.
+This repository provides a template Python code for building a BioSimulators-compliant command-line interface for a biosimulation tool and a Dockerfile for building a BioSimulators-compliant container for the tool.
 More documentation about the interfaces that containerized simulators must implement is available at https://biosimulators.org/help.
-Several examples of BioSimulators-compliant command-line interaces and Dockerfiles are available in the [BioSimulators GitHub organization](https://github.com/biosimulators/).
+Several examples of BioSimulators-compliant command-line interfaces and Dockerfiles are available in the [BioSimulators GitHub organization](https://github.com/biosimulators/).
 A registry of compliant simulation tools is available at https://biosimulators.org.
 Information about submitting containerized simulators to the registry is available at https://biosimulators.org/help.

 This repository is intended for developers of simulation software programs.
-We recommend that end users utilize containerized simulators through the web-based graphical interfaces at https://submit.biosimulators.org and https://biosimulators.org. https://submit.biosimulators.org provides a simple web application for executing simulations and retrieving their results. https://biosimulators.org provides a more comprehensive platform for sharing and executing entire modeling studies.
+We recommend that end-users utilize containerized simulators through the web-based graphical interfaces at https://submit.biosimulators.org and https://biosimulators.org. https://submit.biosimulators.org provides a simple web application for executing simulations and retrieving their results. https://biosimulators.org provides a more comprehensive platform for sharing and executing entire modeling studies.
 Instructions for using containers to execute simulations locally on your own machine are available at https://biosimulators.org/help.

 ## Contents
 * [Building a Docker image for a simulator using this template](#building-a-docker-image-for-a-simulator-using-this-template)